 “I’m Elliot,” he says, taking my hand, “Christian’s older and much more attractive brother.”

 “I’d have to disagree with you on that one, Elliot, but it’s lovely to meet you.”
 I say with a smile.
 Christian slips his arm around my waist at that statement.
 I think I did him proud.
 I guess Elliot’s blonde bracelet didn’t appreciate being left on the sofa so she bounces up and quickly latches onto his arm.
 She’s wearing a lovely leopard print silk halter dress.
 It has a sweetheart neckline trimmed in cream satin that continues up around the neck into cream straps, mid-calf with a split in the back.
 She is also wearing cream Louboutin peeptoe stilettos.
 Her hair is pulled back in a style like Princess Grace Kelly.
 She’s wearing way too much foundation and blush and her lips are way too red for a family function.
 I’ll say this for her, though.
 The girl has great taste in clothes.
-Christian immediately tenses and Elliot does the introductions.
+Christian immediately tenses as Elliot does the introductions.
 “Ana, this is my girl, Katherine Kavanaugh.
 Kate, Ana.”
-I proffer my hand, and she takes my hand with her three fingers as if she were offering her hand to me to be kissed.
+I proffer my hand, and she takes my hand with her three fingers as if she were offering her hand for me to kiss it.

 “Enchanté,” she says, lacking any sincerity and promptly snatches her hand away from mine.
 I shoot a look over to Christian and then back over to Kate, who is smiling smugly and still clinging to Elliot’s arm.
 Oh, you want to play, huh?
 Okay, let’s play.
 I look at my hand as if I had something nasty on it and wipe it on my dress.
 Christian clears his throat and Kate looks clearly affronted.

 “Enchanté?
 Elle ne me semble pas enchanté,” I say to Christian.
 Pull my language out on me, Bitch…